-Most water heaters are sold on the basis of how many gallons they hold, so even though a family of four might take several showers, run the dishwasher, and wash a load of laundry on an average day, totalling 100 gallons of hot water or more, doesn’t mean they need a 100 gallon storage tank.
+Most water heaters are sold based on how many gallons they hold, so even though a family of four might take several showers, run the dishwasher, and wash a load of laundry on an average day, totalling 100 gallons of hot water or more doesn’t mean they need a 100-gallon storage tank.

 What is considered more important is the first-hour rating (FHR) for storage-tank water heaters and the gallons-per-minute rating (GPM) for tankless water heaters.
 These FHRs and GPMs tell you how much hot water the heater can deliver over a set period of time.

 There are several choices, depending on how much hot water you use and how you’re heating the water (gas, oil, electricity).
 While some models claim to cut energy costs by up to half, their added up-front costs mean a return on investment may take some time.

 Storage Tank Water Heaters are the most common type of water heaters and consist of an insulated tank in which water is heated and stored until needed.
 The water then flows from a pipe on top of the water heater.
 They have a temperature and pressure-relief valve, which opens if either exceeds a pre-set level.

 Natural gas water heaters typically use about half the energy and cost less to run than electric water heaters, but gas models cost more upfront.